danielaparker/jsoncons/doc/ref/jsonpatch/jsonpatch_error.md

 #### Member functions

-    const std::error_code code() const
+    const char* what() const noexcept
-Returns an error code for this exception
+Returns a message for this exception

-    const char* what() const
+#### Inherited from std::system_error

-Returns an error message
+    const std::error_code code() const noexcept Returns an error code for this exception

 ### Example